phalpern/WG21-halpern/side-channels/named-parameters.md

 // nonpositional designated parameters `a` and `b`. void func(int .x, int .y, ., float .a, std::string .b = {});
 ```

+Note that a separator such as this is no longer needed if we simply choose
+to not support paramters that are both designated and positional.

 # Parameter and Argument Order